Created for expats living in Japan

 Website: https://minato-unesco.jp/en/etc/minato-unesco-japanese-language-lesson/

-Address: Minato city Lifelong Learning Center 3F, 3-16-3, Shimbashi, Minato-ku, Tokyo
+Address: Minato City Lifelong Learning Center 3F, 3-16-3, Shimbashi, Minato-ku, Tokyo

 One term consists of 10 lessons that are held on Saturdays.
 The classes are taught by an experienced teacher of Japanese language.
+For more information on this Japanese language lesson, please check its website.

 The Japanese Language Class Sakura-kai